 Share CFDs Dividend Policy

 Shares pay annual dividends to its owners.
-In the beginning of the ex-dividend day the amount of dividend is deducted from the share’s price.
+At the beginning of the ex-dividend day, the amount of dividend is deducted from the share’s price.
 Therefore if you are holding a share CFDs position during the ex-dividend date:

 - If you are Long: The dividend is received